 - Where can I watch it?
-Star Trek: Discovery season 4 will be available to watch on CBS Access in the US – though by the time you watch it, it’ll have been rebranded as Paramount Plus.
+Star Trek: Discovery season 4 will be available on Paramount Plus which used to be called CBS Access.
 In other territories, it should be available on Netflix.

 - When can I watch it?
 That’s currently TBC, but late 2021/early 2022 seems likely.

-Star Trek: Discovery season 4 trailer: is there one?
+Star Trek: Discovery season 4 trailer: see the teaser here

 Star Trek: Discovery season 4 cast: who do we expect to return?

 It’s a case of ‘as you were’, with most of the established cast returning for another tour of duty – presumably they’re excited to be wearing new-look uniforms that don’t look quite so much like tracksuits.

 It goes without saying that Sonequa Martin-Green is back as Captain Michael Burnham, and even though her predecessor in the big chair, Saru, has relocated to his home planet of Kaminar, Doug Jones still has a part to play.
 “It felt important for all of our characters to find new layers for them, to find new place for them to go, new things for our actors to play, and new ways for the characters to go,” showrunner Michelle Paradise told TVInsider. “[In season 3 we highlighted] that Saru hasn’t had a huge connection to Kaminar since leaving, and in a season that is all about connection – family connection and cultural connection – it seemed like an organic place to explore that theme with him.”